 Obtained: What was gained and lost during the Seattle General Strike of 1919 — Part Two

 Seattle sits more than a hundred miles, and an international border, from the nearest comparatively sized city, with Puget Sound to the west, the Cascade Mountains to the east, and rugged stands of open timber everywhere in between.
 In the early twentieth century, this meant Seattle was isolated.
 Compared to other cities, it was much harder for workers here to connect with their international unions.
 Rather than accept isolation, workers in Seattle developed a very simple solution: band together.
 Every union in the city, shipbuilding or otherwise, used one single body in the majority of their bargaining and decision-making: the Seattle Central Labor Council (SCLC).
 In the SCLC, the average worker who wanted to take the floor could reasonably expect to have their opinions taken seriously and used to shape policy.
 The unions of Seattle were truly under their own management.
-Workers thought of themselves not as members of a particular trade, but as part of a single unified body to which an attack on one was indeed an attack on all.
+Workers thought of themselves not as members of a particular trade, but rather as part of a single unified body to which an attack on one was indeed an attack on all.

 The Demands of the Owners

 With labor in high demand and well organized, Seattle shipyard workers found themselves in a good position to ask for a much-needed cost-of-living wage increase.
 Their terms were not exorbitant: a pay scale topping out at $8 per day (the equivalent of just $15.87 per hour, roughly the starting wage for today’s shipyard worker).
 Skinner and Eddy, rich with fresh government contracts, would initially agree.